 Motor vehicles that travel on high occupancy vehicle lanes must carry the minimum number of people posted at the road’s entrance signs.
 These minimum occupancy numbers are frequently either two or three individuals including the motor vehicle’s driver.
 One child constitutes one occupant for the purposes of these regulations.

 In addition to passenger requirements, some HOV lanes only operate during certain hours each day and outside of these hours all vehicles are allowed to travel.

 Studies have found that high occupancy vehicle lanes ease congestion but also likely increase the danger of freeway driving.
 In 2005, NBC News reported that between an 11 to 56 percent increase occurred in the rate of injury crashes after carpool lanes were added to existing freeways.
-The most common accidents are rear-end collisions in high occupancy vehicle lanes due to slower moving vehicles attempting to merge with faster moving motor vehicles.
+The most common accidents are rear-ending collisions in high occupancy vehicle lanes due to slower moving vehicles attempting to merge with faster-moving motor vehicles.